Mpox: 2022–2023 global outbreak

-2023–2024 Central Africa outbreak
+2023–2026 mpox outbreak

 During 2023, a clade I outbreak of mpox disease in the Democratic Republic of the Congo resulted in 14,626 suspected cases being reported, with 654 associated deaths, making for a case-fatality rate of 4.5%.
 The outbreak continued into 2024, with 3,576 suspected mpox cases and 265 deaths reported in the Democratic Republic of the Congo through the first nine weeks of the year, making for an estimated CFR of 7.4%.

 Transmission of the virus in the outbreak appears to be primarily through sexual and close familial contact, with cases occurring in areas without a history of mpox, such as South Kivu and Kinshasa.
 An estimated 64% of the cases and 85% of fatalities have occurred in children.
 The outbreak consists of two separate sub-variants of clade I, with one of the sub-variants having a novel mutation, making detection with standard assays unreliable.

 The outbreak spread to the neighbouring country of the Republic of the Congo, with 43 cases reported in March 2024.
 By August 2024, the outbreak spread further into central and southern Africa with cases of clade I and clade II strains reported in Burundi, Rwanda, Uganda, Kenya, Côte d'Ivoire, and South Africa.

 The WHO declared a global health emergency in August 2024.
 Sweden became the first non-African country to report a case of clade I mpox.
 A case of mpox was confirmed in Pakistan.

+2025–2026

+Beginning in October 2025, local circulation of mpox clade Ib was reported in Europe (Spain, Portugal, Netherlands, Italy) by the ECDC.
+Subsequently, this resulted in several outbreaks, among others in the Netherlands and Germany.

+In February 2026, the United Nations reported that the World Health Organization (WHO) had identified a new recombinant strain of mpox in both the United Kingdom and India, combining genetic material from two known monkeypox virus clades (Ib and IIb), though no severe illness or onward transmission was detected in the confirmed cases and the global public health risk assessment stayed the same.